OpenZeppelin/cairo-contracts/README.md

 Please report any security issues you find to security@openzeppelin.org.

 ## Contribute
-OpenZeppelin Cairo Contracts exists thanks to its contributors.
+OpenZeppelin Contracts for Cairo exists thanks to its contributors.
 There are many ways you can participate and help build high quality software.
 Check out the [contribution](CONTRIBUTING.md) guide!

 ## License